coolkidscomputerclub/flask/_posts/2013-02-19-building-things.md

 twitter: saulhardman
 ---

 We want to build something real.
 Don’t get me wrong, software’s flippin’ cool man, but too much of one thing is good for nothing.
-And that’s all we’ve been doing lately; it’s been Unity this and WebSockets that.
+And that’s all we’ve been doing lately; nothing but Unity this and WebSockets that.
 So we’re setting our digital tools aside, applying a liberal amount of elbow grease, and *making a real, physical thing*.

 But ‘things’ are a far-cry from lines of code and despite being pretty handy with an axe, none of us could be described as the crafty type.
 Is this going to stop us? **Nope**.
 Will we regret it? **Maybe**.